SumoLogic/sumologic-documentation/docs/search/get-started-with-search/suggested-searches/microsoft-iis-parser.md

 These suggested searches cover some of the most common scenarios for monitoring Security, Audit, and Performance issues on a Linux server.
 You can enter these queries into the Search box as a starting baseline, and then customize the queries for your system.

-These are written assuming the messages are parsed by our out of the box IIS W3C access log parser (i.e. parse using public/iis).
+These are written assuming the messages are parsed by our out-of-the-box IIS W3C access log parser (i.e. parse using public/iis).

 ## HTTP Status Code Summary Over Time